-If you are new to using Peerceptiv, here are some productive ways to get the most out of your experience.
+If you are new to using Peerceptiv, here are some peer assessment best practices to get the most out of your experience.
 You can find additional information in our Knowledge Base.

 Writing Effective Rubrics

 Effective rubric design is key to encouraging students to provide constructively critical reviews and producing assignments with strong Reliability Ratings.

 In Peerceptiv, a Reviewing Dimension is a conceptual element of an assignment, and is made up of one Commenting Prompt for qualitative feedback and at least one Rating Rubric for quantitative feedback.

 The scale for Rating Rubrics goes from 1-low to 7-high.
 Peerceptiv requires that all Rating Rubrics provide rating descriptors, called Rating Anchors, for at least 1 and 7, but good practice requires anchors for at least 4 values.